Pete's Walks - Watlington Hill, Cookley Green and Pishill (part 1)

 Drive and cottages near Ewelme Park

 Shortly beyond the paddock the path turned left and soon emerged from the trees into an open grassy field where I followed the hedge on my right.
-The path soon switched to the other side of the hedge, where I walked beside a ploughed field.
-I passed the end of a belt of trees on my right, then turned right to follow the trees beside another ploughed field.
+The path soon switched to the other side of the hedge, where I walked beside a ploughed field, now with a small wood on my left.
+I passed the end of a belt of trees on my right, then turned right to follow the belt of trees beside another ploughed field.
 In the field corner I entered another belt of trees where I turned left at a path crossroads.
 I was now back on familiar territory, on part of the southern extension of the Chiltern Way.
 The path ran through the belt of trees for a few hundred yards, before emerging from the trees and becoming a track between hedges.

 The Chiltern Way path through the tree belt, heading towards Park Corner